No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 Ingredients

-- 3 Tbsp good quality extra virgin olive oil
+- 3 Tbsp extra virgin olive oil good quality

-- 1/2 tsp sea salt
+- ½ tsp sea salt

-- a few pinches of dried oregano
+- pinch dried oregano

 Instructions